-Your actual utility rates every year.
-Straight from the Regulatory Staff of SC.
+Below are actual utility rates every year from the Regulatory Staff of South Carolina.
 Imagine if you made this decision in 2005.
 It’s never too late!

 Regulatory Staff SC SCE&G Rate Adjustments

-Non-localized Power is INCREASING expensive.
-Non-localized Power means power that is not generated and used at its source.
-We generate power from power plants that are usually 100s of miles away from our homes and transmit that energy through a network of Transmission lines, substations, transformers, and distribution lines before we receive it.
+Non-localized power, or power that is not generated and used at its source, is increasingly expensive.
+We generate power from power plants that are usually hundreds of miles away from our homes and transmit that energy through a network of transmission lines, substations, transformers and distribution lines before we receive it.

 Did you know?

-90% of our power comes from “Dirty Power” (Coal, Nuclear, Natural Gas) All of these power sources cause air and water pollution over time.
+On average, 90% of our power comes from “dirty power” (coal, nuclear and natural gas).
+All of these power sources cause air and water pollution over time.
 We are paying to slowly destroy our local environments not only for our future, but our children and grandchildren’s futures.
-Give them a chance, go solar today; it’s cheaper than what you are doing now.
+Give them a chance and go solar today; it’s cheaper than what you are doing now.

-- 72 percent of all toxic water pollution in the country comes from coal-fired power plants
+- 72% of all toxic water pollution in the country comes from coal-fired power plants.

-- 4 out of 5 coal plants in the U.S. have no limits on the amount of toxics they are allowed to dump into our water
+- Four out of five coal plants in the U.S. have no limits on the amount of toxics they are allowed to dump into our water

-- Radiation caused by nuclear power increases the risk of damage to tissues, cells, DNA and other vital molecules
+- Creates radiation that increases the risk of damage to tissues, cells, DNA and other vital molecules.

-- Potential hazard for nuclear leaks, disasters, war, terrorist attacks
+- Potential hazard for nuclear leaks, disasters, war and terrorist attacks.

 Natural Gas Power

-- Although natural gas burns cleaner than coal, methane is a primary component of natural gas, which is 34 times more potent than carbon dioxide (CO2) at trapping heat.
+- Although natural gas burns cleaner than coal, methane is a primary component of natural gas, which is 34 times more potent than CO2 at trapping heat.

-- If mismanaged, hydraulic fracturing fluid—which contains potentially hazardous chemicals—could be released through spills, leaks, faulty well construction, or other exposure pathways.
-These releases could contaminate surrounding areas.
+- If mismanaged, hydraulic fracturing fluid—which contains potentially hazardous chemicals—could be released through spills, leaks, faulty well construction or other exposure pathways, which could contaminate surrounding areas.

 - Hydraulic fracturing produces large amounts of wastewater at the surface, which may contain dissolved chemicals and other contaminants that require treatment before disposal or reuse.
 Because of the quantities of water produced and the complexities inherent in treating some of the wastewater components, proper treatment and disposal of the wastewater is important.